jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

   (a) on board the same craft; or
   (b) on board the same group of craft at the same time; or (c) on board the same group of craft and within such a time period or in such circumstances that each person arrived, or intended to arrive, in New Zealand as part of the group.
-(2) In subsection (1), craft does not include a craft travelling to New Zealand in the course of a scheduled international service (within the meaning of section 96(4)).
+(2) In subsection (1), craft does not include a craft travelling to New Zealand in the course of a scheduled international service.

 ### 10 Meaning of deported
 (1) For the purposes of this Act, a person is deported from a country if the person leaves the country (whether or not at the expense of the government of the country) and an order for the person's departure made by the government of the country, an authorised official of the country, or a judicial authority in the country, is in force.